-*** An extensively updated and expanded new edition of the book was published in 2016. ***
+*** An extensively updated and expanded new edition of the book was published on 1st September 2016. ***

-*** This version is now out-of-date, and all readers and instructors are advised to use the new edition instead. ***
+*** The 2007 version (yellow cover) is now out-of-date, and all readers and instructors should use the 2016 edition (blue cover) instead. ***

 Paperback: ISBN 9780521692694;